thatsOven/opal-lang/README.md

 $end
 ```

+The same action can also be performed through the `comptime` statement, though it's much slower. `$if` is useful for both simplicity and faster compile times, especially when working with large blocks of code.
 ### `$comptime`
 Defines a block of code (all the way until an `$end` statement) that will run during compilation.
 If an exception is thrown during this stage, the compiler will throw an error.
 In combination with the `$export` and `$exportBlock` statements, it can be used for conditional code generation.
 Example:
 ```